skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

   1. Get rid of the control signal jumperwires in the control hub
   2. Insert the EEPROMs and power/ground pins
   3. Set write enable high, output enable and chip enable low
-  4. A7 to A10 won't be used (we only have 4 bit opcode + 3 bit micro clock), so tie them to ground
+  4. A10 won't be used (we only have 3 bit micro clock + 4 bit opcode + A7 to determine 8 MS signals/8LS signals and A8 and A9 for the flags registers), so tie it to ground
+     * Tie the first EEPROM A7 to ground, the second one to \\(V_{cc}\\)
   5. Connect the remaining address pins in the following way
      * A0 = Micro clock Q0
      * A1 = Micro clock Q1